QuTech-Delft/libqasm/README.md

   - `shared`: if the library is being built in shared mode.

 All the profiles set the C++ standard to 20.<br/>
-All the `tests` except for `linux-x64` profiles enable Address Sanitizer.
+All the `tests`, except for `linux-x64` profiles, enable Address Sanitizer.

 ### Build options